fukipa/dpchanger-telegram-/README.md

 While in the same folder as main.py, enter main.py in python terminal.

-This is shamelessly ripped over from https://github.com/mumtozvalijonov/telegram-avatar-time.
+This is shamelessly ripped and inspired from from https://github.com/mumtozvalijonov/telegram-avatar-time.
+The Edvard Munch paintings are from https://www.nasjonalmuseet.no/